Wall Street rises on stimulus bets as economic recovery cools

 (Reuters) - Wall Street’s main indexes rose on the first day of the fourth quarter on Thursday as investors bet in favor of more fiscal stimulus after data showed the pace of a domestic economic rebound was slowing.

-Nine of the 11 major S&P sectors were higher, although gains were led by real estate .SPLRCR and utilities .SPLRCU, pointing to a broader risk-off mood.
+Nine of the 11 major S&P sectors were higher, although gains were led by real estate and utilities, pointing to a broader risk-off mood.

-The consumer discretionary index .SPLRCD, which houses Amazon.com Inc AMZN.O, and the information technology sector .SPLRCT also gained as investors flocked to stocks considered relatively safe during heightened economic uncertainty.
+The consumer discretionary index, which houses Amazon.com Inc, and the information technology sector also gained as investors flocked to stocks considered relatively safe during heightened economic uncertainty.

 “Markets are fairly optimistic this morning about the potential for that stimulus package,” said Chad Oviatt, director of investment management for Huntington Private Bank in Columbus, Ohio.